 BioB.S.
 University of Virginia, 1980M.E.
 University of Virginia, 1981Ph.D.
 University of Virginia, 1986

 William T. Scherer is an expert in systems engineering, stochastic control, and business analytics.
-Professor Scherer has served on the University of Virginia Systems and Information Engineering Program faculty since 1986.
+Professor Scherer has served on the University of Virginia Systems Engineering Program faculty since 1986.
 He also consults with numerous organizations on the topics of systems thinking and business analytics applied to disparate organizations.
 He has authored and co-authored numerous publications (journal and conference papers, business cases, and book chapters) on intelligent decision support systems, transportation systems, stochastic control, and systems thinking.
 His current research focuses on systems engineering methodology, financial engineering and intelligent transportation systems.
 His co-authored book, How To Do Systems Analysis, was published by Wiley in 2007, and a follow-on book, How to Do Systems Analysis: Primer and Casebook, was also published by Wiley in 2016.
 He has strong interests in engineering education and has published papers on curriculum and pedagogy, and was awarded an Outstanding University of Virginia Faculty Award in 2007.
 He was also a Visiting Professor at the Darden Graduate School of Business in 2001-2002 and President of the IEEE Intelligent Transportation Systems (ITS) Society 2007-2008.